 Monospace Fonts Take Up Equal Space for Each Letter

 Even if your site isn’t about computing, you can use monospace to provide instructions, give examples, or imply typewritten text.
 Monospace letters have the same width for each character, so they always take up the same amount of space on the page.
 Typewriters typically used monospace fonts.

 - Lucida Console

-Fantasy and cursive fonts are not as wide-spread on computers, and in general can be hard to read in large chunks.
+Fantasy and script fonts are not as wide-spread on computers, and in general can be hard to read in large chunks.
 While you might like the effect of a diary or other personal record that using a cursive font might give, your readers might have trouble.
 This is especially true if your audience includes non-native speakers.
-Also, fantasy and cursive fonts don't always include accent characters or other special characters which limits your text to English.
+Also, fantasy and cursive fonts don’t always include accent characters or other special characters which limits your text to English.

 Use fantasy and cursive fonts in images and as headlines or call-outs.
 Keep them short and be aware that whatever font you choose will probably not be on a majority of your readers’ computers.